bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 2. [Create Access Token](/api-reference/payments/payments-create-payment-token-api/payment-access-token/paymentsaccesstokenspost)
 3. [Process Payment](/api-reference/payments/payments-process-payments/payment/paymentspost)

 To use stored cards with the Payments API or the Checkout SDK, make sure you enable stored cards in the store's control panel.
 To enable stored credit cards on your storefront, navigate to **Store Setup › Payments**, and click the tab for your payment gateway.
-Toggle the switch to enable Stored Credit Cards and click Save.
+Toggle the switch to enable Stored Credit Cards and click **Save**.
 For more on enabling stored cards, see [Enabling Stored Credit Cards](https://support.bigcommerce.com/s/article/Enabling-Stored-Credit-Cards).

 **Requirements for stored cards**